Kevin Harvick Incorporated: Truck No. 6 & 33 history

 The No. 33 truck was KHI's first venture into NASCAR.
-It debuted as the No. 6 Twizzler/PayDay/Sonic Drive-In Chevrolet Silverado in a partnership between the Harvicks and Rick Carelli in 2001.
-Harvick started fourth and finished second at Richmond International Raceway.
+It debuted as the No. 6 Twizzlers/PayDay/Sonic Drive-In Chevrolet Silverado in a partnership between the Harvicks and Rick Carelli in 2001.
+Harvick started fourth and finished second at Richmond.
 Carelli drove the team's next race at the 2002 Florida Dodge Dealers 250 and finished fifth.
-Harvick competed in five races and picked up his first career Truck win at Phoenix International Raceway.
+Harvick competed in five races and picked up his first career Truck win at Phoenix.
 In 2003, Harvick ran an additional six races and won once again at Phoenix.
 Other drivers drove for the team that year were Ed Berrier, Brandon Miller, and Randy LaJoie.
 Miller had the best finish of eighth at Mesa Marin Raceway.